emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 * Acknowledged success/failure indication
 * Faster re-authentications through session resumption
 * Mitigation of offline dictionary attacks
-* Mitigation of man-in-the-middle attacks
+* Mitigation of on-path attacks
 * Mitigation of some denial-of-service attacks

 It should be noted that in TEAP, as in many other authentication